Building An Offroad Trailer From Non-Offroad Plans

 Ground clearance is the limiting factor for some of our trailers for road condition 2.
 While the frames are strong enough, the clearance might not allow it.
 (Ground clearance is less by choosing a drop axle with many of our trailer plans.
 It is desirable in some situations, but not in others.)
 That is important if you build an offroad trailer.

 Getting into the areas of offroad conditions 3, takes a little more work.
 This is why our 4′ x 6.5′ – 2500# – Off-Road Trailer Plans are in the “Specialty” list, rather than utility.
-It’s not that the frame is so tough, because all our trailers have tough frames.
+It is not that the frame is so tough, because all our trailers have tough frames.
 It is more because of the accommodations for ground clearance and the resulting approach and departure angle improvements.
 The photo above shows the value of a short trailer in serious offroad conditions.

-Offroad Trailer Build
+Build An Offroad Trailer

-Photo acknoledgement – Bruce W. Smith – MotorTrend – Aug 15, 2022
+Photo acknowledgement – Bruce W. Smith – MotorTrend – Aug 15, 2022

 Load Range